A Practical Approach to Interval Refinement for math.h/cmath Functions

-\leveltwo{The Case of Correctly Rounded Libraries} When a function is correctly rounded for the rounding modes of interest, then the approach presented in this paper is clearly applicable: all the quasi-monotonic branches are also monotonic, zero glitches.
-However, if a library provides correctly rounded versions of both $\fund{f}{\Rset}{\Rset}$ and $\fund{f^{-1}}{\Rset}{\Rset}$ for all rounding modes, monotonicity allows a much more efficient approach: \cite{Michel02} presents optimal projections for isotonic unary functions over one argument that can be generalized to all piecewise monotonic functions.
+\leveltwo{Verification vs. Test-Data Generation} In our experimental evaluation we performed model checking, proving important properties of the code at hand.
+For such results to be achieved, a the conditions analyzed in \Leveltwoname{}~\ref{two:supported-math-functions} must all apply.
+When such conditions do not hold, the correctness of constraint propagation is not guaranteed, leading to the following issues: \begin{enumerate} \item when the variable domains reach quiescence, they do not contain all existing solutions, but some are missing; \item the final variable domains contain values that are not solutions. \end{enumerate} Due to issue (1), it is not possible to rule out some program behavior when a domain becomes empty during the constraint solving process.
+However, even when issue (2) occurs, as far as at least one solution is contained in the domains, another important correctness-ensuring technique is possible: automated test-data generation.

+The approach we use enables white-box program testing, in the form of symbolic execution-based test data generation \cite{BagnaraCGG13ICST}.
+First, a constraint system is built for each execution path selected by a code-coverage criterion \cite{ZhuHM97}.
+Then, the constraint-solving engine is launched.
+When all variable domains reach quiescence, their contents may be used as test data that cause the execution of the path.
+An instrumented version of the code to test can be executed with such input values, in order to make sure they actually cause the requested execution path to be followed, ruling out issue (2).

+This procedure can also be employed in testing approaches that mix constraint solving with other techniques: \emph{concolic} testing \cite{SenMA05}, or white-box \emph{fuzzing} \cite{GodefroidKS05,GodefroidLM08,StephensGSDWCSKV2016}.
+Indeed, such techniques present an improvement with respect to pure, black-box random testing, due to their greater capability of finding test inputs that trigger specific parts of the code.

-\leveltwo{Better Labeling Strategies for Constraint-Based Reasoning} Constraint-based symbolic model checkers and test input generators are based on search algorithms that operate by interleaving two rather different processes: \begin{enumerate} \item \emph{constraint propagation}, in which constraints are used to refine the domains of variables (intervals or multi-intervals in our case), and \item \emph{labeling}, whereby a variable is chosen and its domain is partitioned into two or more subsets, each of which is explored separately. \end{enumerate} It is the second process that drives the first one: when constraint propagation goes to \emph{quiescence}, i.e., when no further refinement of the domains can be achieved, labeling splits the domain of the chosen variable, and this triggers a new phase of constraint propagation.
-This goes on until a solution has been found or one of the domains becomes empty, in which case unsatisfiability of the original problem is proved.
+\leveltwo{Better Labeling Strategies for Constraint-Based Reasoning} The constraint-solving algorithms of \Leveltwoname{}~\ref{two:constraint-solving-over-floating-point-variables} operate by interleaving \emph{constraint propagation}, in which constraints are used to refine variable domains (intervals or multi-intervals in our case), and \emph{labeling}, whereby a variable is chosen and its domain is partitioned into two or more subsets, each of which is explored separately.
+It is the second process that drives the first one: when constraint propagation goes to \emph{quiescence}, i.e., when no further refinement of the domains can be achieved, labeling splits the domain of a chosen variable, triggering a new phase of constraint propagation.
+This goes on until a solution has been found or one of the domains becomes empty.